Tunisia–United States relations: History

-The United States has very good relations with Tunisia, which date back more than 200 years.
+The United States has very good relations with Tunisia, which date back to more than 200 years.
 The United States has maintained official representation in Tunis almost continuously since 1795, and the American Friendship Treaty with Tunisia was signed in 1797.
 The two governments are not linked by security treaties, but relations have been close since Tunisia's independence.
 U.S.-Tunisian relations suffered in 1985, after Israel bombed the PLO headquarters in Tunis.
-Believing the U.S. knew about the attack, and was possibly involved, Tunisia considered breaking diplomatic ties with the U.S. It didn't do so, after the U.S. explicitly dissociated itself from the actions of Israel.
+Believing the U.S. knew about the attack, and was possibly involved, Tunisia considered suspending diplomatic ties with the U.S. but did not do so, after the U.S. explicitly dissociated itself from the actions of Israel.
 Relations also suffered as a result of the 1988 Tunis assassination of PLO nationalist Abu Jihad, and the Gulf War in 1990.
+A 2024 Pew Research poll shows that 93 percent of Tunisians are dissatisfied with the way U.S. President Joe Biden is handling Israel's war in Gaza.

 Relations later warmed, reflecting strong bilateral ties.
 The United States and Tunisia have an active schedule of joint military exercises.
 U.S. security assistance historically has played an important role in cementing relations.
 The U.S.-Tunisian Joint Military Commission meets annually to discuss military cooperation, Tunisia's defense modernization program, and other security matters.